REMBRANDT AND BURCHARD GROSSMANN THE YOUNGER: SOME CONTEXT, SOME SPECULATIONS

 - According to Lammertse and van der Veen 2006 (note 53), p.
 13, Hendrick would have followed his brother Rombout from Kraków to Danzig sometime after 1612 and remained there until 1620.

-- According to Lammertse and van der Veen 2006 (note 53), p.
-53, Uylenburgh used German for his self-identification as ‘consthandler’.
-But not only does this formulation strike me as closer to the Dutch ‘cunsthandelaer’ (see ibid., p.
-126) than to anything I know in German of this or any period, but the spelling ‘const’ occurs frequently in contemporary usage (see, 2006 (note 69), pp. 79, 92, and 95) Similarly, if ‘handler’ could at first sight appear closer to ‘Händler’ than the Dutch ‘handelaar’, we should note that the German word, according to Grimm 1854-1971 (note 31), vol. 4, pt.
-2 (1868 – 1877), col. 402, does not occur in this meaning without the phonologically crucial Umlaut, and note as well the spelling ‘bommeler’ for the modern ‘Bommelaar’ in the catalogue entry of 1679 cited in Hinterding 2008 (note 106), vol. 1, p.
+- Lammertse and van der Veen 2006 (note 53), p.
+53, claim that Uylenburgh used German in his self-identification as ‘consthandler’.
+But ‘const’ comes nowhere near to ‘Kunst’ and occurs in this period as a variant of the more frequent Dutch ‘cunst’; see, for example, van de Wetering 2006 (note 69), pp. 79, 92, and 95.
+Similarly, if ‘handler’ could at first sight appear closer to ‘Händler’ than the Dutch ‘handelaar’, we should note that the German word, according to Grimm 1854-1971 (note 31), vol. 4, pt.
+2 (1868 – 1877), col. 402, does not occur in this meaning without the phonologically crucial Umlaut, and that Uylenburgh’s formulation might reflect his Friesian background – the Wurdboek fan de Fryske taal (see http://gtb.ivdnt.org/iWDB/search?actie=article&wdb=WFT&id=36913&lemmodern=handelaar&domein=0&conc=true, accessed 7 February 2021) documents ‘handeler’ and various related compounds, although with no citation before 1861.
+Note as well the spelling ‘bommeler’ for the modern ‘Bommelaar’ in the catalogue entry of 1679 cited in Hinterding 2008 (note 106), vol. 1, p.
 271, note 1.
 Uylenburgh’s script, meanwhile, shows typically Dutch traits, most notably in the formation of the letter e.
 I would thus sooner suspect, as the authors themselves allow, that Uylenburgh’s Dutch ‘was … perhaps not quite impeccable’.
 In that connection I would also note that the German signature to a Polish-language document reproduced in Lammertse and van der Veen, p.
 19, fig. 5, comes from neither Uylenburgh’s hand nor, in all probability, that of his brother Rombout but most likely from the Georgius Schade also named there.